smithjd15/playlist/README.md

 -S, list playlist artist with targets or images.
 -J, list playlist title with targets or images.
 -K, list playlist image with targets or images.
+-C, list playlist comment with targets or images.
 -A, list artists with targets or images.
 -T, list titles with targets or images.
 -M, list albums with targets or images.